 Since none of the classes and private documents used within your websites are stored within the web server’s document root directory (or its subdirectories) there is no need to protect any folders on your web server.

-Within your production environment, each website you develop will normally be hosted as a separate Addon Domain.
+Within your production environment, each website you develop will normally be hosted under a separate domain.
+If you are using cPanel, it is most convenient to host multiple websites under a single cPanel account.
+This makes it easy to share the same system runtime across all of your sites. cPanel implements these non-primary domains as VirtualHosts in the apache configuration file.
 The GenHelm IDE is not normally installed within your production environment however the system folder must be installed as a subdomain on your production server to host the runtime environment of your live sites.

 The public_html folder for the live site connected to the sandbox shown above might look something like this:

 Notice that it contains the same set of folders as your sandbox except for the genhelm folder.
-The other main difference is that, except for system, these folders are normally defined as Addon Domains, not just subdomains.
+The other main difference is that, except for system, these folders coincide with actual domains, not just subdomains.
 This allows your live sites to be accessed via their own unique URLs.